 Selecting a template from the suggestion list

-- Set the caret in a position where inserting an assertion method is appropriate.
+Set the caret at a position where inserting an assertion method is appropriate and press Ctrl+J:

 Reducing the suggestion list

 Press Ctrl+J, and then type